The 500 Hats of Bartholomew Cubbins: Plot summary

 Wilfred subsequently suggests throwing Bartholomew from the highest tower as punishment.
 The King, though mildly upset by the idea, agrees.
 Bartholomew begins pushing his hats off rapidly as they climb the tower; as this continues, the hats begin to grow in extravagance and beauty from the 451st hat onwards - the 451st hat has two feathers, the 452nd hat has three, the 453rd hat has three feathers and a small gem, and so on.
 Ultimately, the 500th hat is revealed as the greatest, studded with a massive gem and feathers from rare birds, although Bartholomew seems unaware of the fact.
 The king is stunned by the beauty of the hat, but Wilfred is more incensed than before at the sight of it.
 He tries to push Bartholomew off the tower against the King's wishes, but the King saves Bartholomew's life by spanking Wilfred as a punishment.
-King Derwin then grants Bartholomew a reprieve, requesting all 500 hats, (the 500th being, to Bartholomew’s joy, the final hat), in exchange for 500 gold coins.
+King Derwin then grants Bartholomew a reprieve, requesting all 500 hats, (the 500th being, to Bartholomew's joy, the final hat), in exchange for 500 gold coins.
 Bartholomew agrees, and is sent home with his massive reward, while the King keeps all the hats in a massive display case to admire for years to come and makes Bartholomew his personal advisor and page boy as a reward for completing the task.
 The story ends with the narrator explaining that nobody in the Kingdom of Didd ever figured out how the hats kept appearing on Bartholomew's head, and that "they could only say it just 'happened to happen' and was not very likely to happen again."

+Bartholomew Cubbins

+Bartholomew Cubbins is a fictional page, a pleasant boy, and the hero of both The 500 Hats of Bartholomew Cubbins (1938) and Bartholomew and the Oobleck (1949).
+Cubbins also appears in "King Grimalken and the Wishbones", the first of Seuss's so-called "lost stories" that were only published in magazines.
+Besides the three printed stories about him—and the stage adaptations of both books—Bartholomew Cubbins also appears as a character in the TV show The Wubbulous World of Dr. Seuss.
+Seuss's only film, The 5,000 Fingers of Dr. T., has a main character named Bartholomew Collins who is based on Cubbins, and, like his namesake, is a young boy who is wiser than the adults around him.

+Robert L. Short (1932–2009), in his book The Parables of Dr. Seuss, points out that Bartholomew shares a name with one of the apostles of Jesus.
+Bartholomew Cubbins presses the silly King Derwin of the Kingdom of Didd into humility and repentance, encouraging the king to apologize for his harmful actions.